Alex4386/CIRNO/README.md

 It's a recursive acronym of:
 **C**IRNO: **I**ntelligence for ingame **R**ecognition, **N**avigation and **O**peration.
-basically an artificial intelligence based on
+basically an artificial intelligence based on Reinforcement Learning to play games for you.

 [Deep Q Network](https://arxiv.org/abs/1312.5602) for playing Touhou Project but It can be extended to _ANY™_ games.